ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    </p>
    <p>
       <div style="font-size:120%">
          <h3>Monday Night</h3>A slight chance of showers and thunderstorms.
 Partly cloudy, with a low around 73.
-South southeast wind 6 to 9 mph.<br></div>
+South southeast wind 6 to 9 mph.
+Chance
+         of precipitation is 20%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">